rpgreview/papersandpaychecks/pnp.md

 **Boss, The**: A special type of player who manages the world, the actions of Non-Player Characters, who sets the scene, scenario, and challenges for Player-Characters.
 The Boss acts as both a narrator and referree.

 **Character**: A *natural* person (as opposed to a *legal* person, which includes companies and associations) in the *Papers & Paychecks* world.
 Characters are of two broad types, "Player-Characters" (PCs), those whose actions are primarily determined by a player (c.f.,), and "Non-Player Characters" (NPCs), whose actions are determined by The Boss.
+See also *Worker*.

 **Characteristic**: An foundational value for a character which is less subject to trained improvement.
 The range for starting characters is the sum of 3d6.
 The characteristics are Strength (STR), Intelligence (INT), Wisdom (WIS), Dexterity (DEX), Constitution (PER), and Charisma (CHA).